KS 3

 About the course

-In Year 7, 8 and 9 Citizenship is taught in one timetabled lesson per week.
-It is taught in accordance to National Curriculum guidelines to develop the knowledge and skills students need to be successful in Citizenship at GCSE level, and also to be able to participate in politics and society as young people and adults.
+Citizenship is taught in one timetabled lesson per week with one lesson per fortnight in Year 7.
+It aims to develop the knowledge and skills students need to be able to participate in politics and prepare them as young people and adults.n Year 7 Citizenship is taught in one timetabled lesson per week with one lesson per fortnight in Year 8.
+It is taught in accordance to National Curriculum guidelines to develop the knowledge and skills students need to be able to participate in politics and society as young people and adults.

 What they will learn